Help with care home costs

 We strongly recommend that you seek independent financial advice before making any decisions.

-When we don’t count the value of your property
+When we do not count the value of your property

 If your property will continue to be the home of any of the following people after you have moved into a care home: